vinaykumar97v-26/library_management_sql/README.md

 # Library Management SQL

-A beginner-friendly SQL project built with SQLite to practice relational database design using multiple tables and `INNER JOIN`.
+A beginner-friendly SQL project built with SQLite to practice relational database design using multiple tables using 'PRIMARY KEY', 'FOREIGN KEY' and `INNER JOIN`.

 ## Tech Stack